 Ullapool lies on Loch Broom, not on it's little namesake to the west, and as it's a sea loch the village lies on coastal waters.
 It was founded in 1788 as a fishing community specialising in catching herring.
 To visit the village bear left after the petrol station and follow the seafront promanade with the rows of whitewashed cottages to your right.
 Turn right on Quay Street and then left on Latheron Lane next to the Tesco supermarket.
 This car park is the main parking area in the village and it is a short walk back to the lochside.

 The A835 will continue to Ledmore where you turn left on the A837 passing Loch Awe and Loch Assynt where you can see Ardvreck Castle on its shores.
 There is a large lay-by and parking area to your left on the side of Loch Assynt.
 You can walk to the ruins of the castle from here.
 Built around 1590 it is essentially a large stone keep but provides a stunning photo opportunity with the Quinag mountain range as a backdrop.
 Follow the loch to its western end and continue on until you reach the B869 signposted to Stoer and Drumbeg.
-Take a right turn here.
+You'll make a turn here later, but continue first of all into Lochinver for provisions.
+This small community on the banks of Loch Inver boasts a petrol station, cafe and a village convenience store.
+Return back the way you came in and turn left on the B869 for Stoer and Drumbeg.
 This road starts off quite wooded but soon breaks out into open rocky moorland.
 Drive along here to Clashnessie, by now the road will get very narrow, and just past the scattered cottages of Clashnessie village there will be a lay-by on your right where you can park to walk to the delightful sandy beach or up to the incredible Clashnessie Falls which shouldn't be missed.

 Keep on the B869 heading east via Drumbeg where there is a small car park and an ocean viewpoint to your left, the road will eventually lead you to a remote junction where you join the A894 turning left for Kylesku and Scourie.
 Cross the stunning and spectacular Kylesku Bridge, a curved box girder bridge built in 1984 and once on the other side you will find a parking area to view what you have just crossed.
 You will reach the A838 when you cross the River Laxford at Laxford Bridge and then drive north to towards Durness.
 On your left side will be following the dramatic Kyle of Durness and eventually you will find a large parking area to your left known as the Kyle of Durness viewpoint.
 Immediately after this parking area is a left turn for Cape Wrath and if you wish to make the journey to one of the remotest corners of the British mainland take a side trip this way.
 You will not be able to journey all the way in the campervan, only to the ferry which will cross the Kyle of Durness where a minibus will take you up to the cape and lighthouse (but only when military training is not taking place, and currently, only in the summer months).
 There is 107 square miles (227 square km) of wild moorland and awe-inspiring clifftop views where the Atlantic and North seas meet.
 The 1828-built lighthouse stands like a sentinel overlooking the treacherous waters and the impressive Clo Mor cliffs stand 921 ft (281 m) above the angry sea.
 Out here, away from the world you are used to, among the rare plants and protected birdlife, as the wind whips around you and waves crash against the rocks, you will really feel at one with nature.